asimihsan/onlinejudge/README.md

 ## TODO

+-   Use HTML5 localstorage to store last program in case browser dies
+-   Allow stdin and expected stdout in call.
+Return actual stdout and correct or not.
+Easier for clients to use.
+-   Persist code/stdin/actual stdout etc to DynamoDB, browsing to it retrieves it
+-   Use Solarized theme for CodeMirror (play.elevatorsaga.com)
 -   chosen combo box not working on mobile
     -   ah. chosen isn't supported on mobile. try not using optgroup.
 -   Don't think run/run-output files are getting deleting from /tmp, even though there's a defer to delete them.